Today’s Reading: Mark 6:30-56

 Feeds 5000, Walks on Water, Miracles

 Jesus was in His third year of ministry, and He was very well known and sought after at this point.
 One might say, “He couldn’t get a moment’s peace.”
 He couldn’t even get a chance to eat or hear from his disciples.
-So he planned that they go away to a remote place by themselves to have some quiet, talk, eat, and rest.
+So he planned for them to go to a remote place by themselves to have some time to talk, eat, and rest.

 When my plans are interrupted, especially my plans to recharge my batteries, I get grumpy.
 All the mental health experts on TikTok tell me that I must set aside “me time” and not let anything interrupt it.
 That’s Biblical, right?